philiplopez/boilerplate-client-react/README.md

 (and their definitions).

+## Task 8: Setup eslint

+[ESLint](http://eslint.org/) is a modern linting utility that supports ES6 and JSX.
+Basic configuration is in `.eslintrc` and an npm script `lint` is created.

+Configuring ESLint support in WebStorm 10 is simply a matter of enabling the ESLint code quality tool.

+For help on resolving lint warnings, go to <http://jslinterrors.com/>.

 ## Task ?:

-* WebStorm configuration for babel?
+* WebStorm configuration for babel, eslint?
 See <http://blog.drawable.de/2015/02/27/es6-in-webstorm-9-setting-up-a-filewatcher/>